KellyFromSales/callsigns_api/README.md

 endpoints I have set up so far are:

-GET:callsigns/ : Returns all callsigns (this is a lot of info and not super practical)
+GET: /callsigns/ : Returns all callsigns (this is a lot of info and not super practical)

-GET:callsigns/<callsign> : Returns information about a specific callsign.
+GET: /callsigns/\<callsign\> : Returns information about a specific callsign.

 Example of what is returned:
 ```